Toward Understanding Teleconnections that Influence Ecosystem Resilience

 Successful local conservation efforts must account for both local and remote influences, the latter of which can be more difficult to identify and quantify.
 For example, the hydrological connectivity of central U.S. river systems leads to environmental problems downstream, such as the Mississippi River Delta.
 Understanding these “teleconnections” and their influence on the ecosystems and ecosystem services of the region can be key to finding management strategies that work.

-Established in October 2018, the Understanding Teleconnections that Influence Ecosystem Resilience Working Group has seven members:
+Established in October 2018, the Understanding Teleconnections that Influence Ecosystem Resilience team has 7 members:

 Elinor Martin (co-lead), University of Oklahoma

 Greg Sneddon (co-lead), USGS Wetland & Aquatic Research Center

 Kristine DeLong, Louisiana State University

 Since August of 2020, we have been focused on two larger activities, outside of meetings every six weeks:

 National Science Foundation (NSF) Proposal: The group developed and submitted a proposal to the NSF Sustainable Regional Systems Research Networks RFP titled SRS RN: Building a Transboundary, Whole-basin Collaborative Research Network in the Rio Grande/Rio Bravo.

 Manuscript Development: The group has been working on a review of teleconnections titled Impacts of Atmosphere-Ocean Teleconnections on the South-Central United States.
 Solid progress has been made and the plan is to continue working on the review over the 2021 summer.
 Also, we submitted a request to receive support for a graduate student to support the literature review on the use of teleconnection concepts in human-environment systems research.